5jt/Tatin/docs/source/user-settings.md

 ---
 # User settings

+!!! abstract "User-settings govern your use of Tatin."

 Your Tatin user settings specify your ‘known registries’ – the Tatin registries you want to use –